About Us

 It was born from the realization that surviving The Singularity won’t come from hiding, but from becoming better humans.

-The concept began with a small group of friends who saw the AI future with alarming clarity — and realized the experts were missing the most important variable: us.
+The concept began with a small group of friends discussing what AI would do with humanity at the Singularity.
+John Jerome saw the AI future with alarming clarity — and realized the experts were missing the most important variable: us.

 From Defense to Adaptation